Unimodular rows over monoid rings: Introduction

 \begin{theorem} Let $R$ be a commutative Noetherian ring of dimension $d$ and $M$ be a commutative cancellative (not necessarily torsion free) monoid.
 Then the elementary action on unimodular $n$-rows over $R[M]$ is transitive for $n\ge\max(d+2,3)$. \end{theorem}

+Observe that the class of monoids in Theorem \ref{main} is exactly the class of submonoids of arbitrary abelian groups.

 The starting point is Suslin's result in \cite{Suslin-Linear} that, for $(R,d)$ as above and arbitrary $r\in\NN$, the elementary action on the set of unimodular $n$-rows over the polynomial ring $R[t_1,\ldots,t_r]$ is transitive whenever $n\ge\max(d+2,3)$.
 The polynomial ring $R[t_1,\ldots,t_r]$ is the monoid ring, corresponding to a free commutative monoid of rank $r$.
 Theorem \ref{main} completes the project, initiated in \cite{Elrows,Elrows2}, where the transitivity was shown for a restricted class of monoids.
-Theorem \ref{main} extends the class of monoids in \cite{Elrows,Elrows2} in the same way as the general convex polytopes extend the class of \emph{stacked} polytopes \cite{Stacked} (called the `polytopes of simplicial growth\rq{} in \cite{Elrows2}); see Section \ref{Phi} for the relationship between monoids and polytopes.
-The class of stacked polytopes is negligibly small within the general convex polytopes.
+Namely, in the torsion free case, Theorem \ref{main} extends the class of monoids in \cite{Elrows,Elrows2} in the same way as the general convex polytopes extend the class of \emph{stacked} polytopes \cite{Stacked} (called the `polytopes of simplicial growth\rq{} in \cite{Elrows2}); see Section \ref{Phi} for the relationship between monoids and polytopes.
+The class of stacked polytopes is negligibly small within general convex polytopes.
+But also, monoids with torsion have not been considered before.

 We now describe consequences and research directions, suggested by Theorem \ref{main}.